-Sasiwimon Wongjarin, an international arts manager and a native of Doi Saket, will introduce the residents to the space and the local context through a series of studio tours and site visits.
+A large part of the ambition of the residency is to be able to introduce international artists to the local scene.
+Therefore, Studio 88 team will introduce the residents to the space and the local context through a series of recommended studio tours and site visits.
 Additionally, where possible she can provide any additional information about local artist initiatives relevant to each artist’s interests.

 - Bedroom (approx. 18m2)